This post covers things to do in November in San Francisco, including free, nighttime, and family-friendly activities, updated for 2022.

 Visitors can expect plenty of great live music, games, rides, and activities in addition to several wonderful artistic installations in honor of the holiday.

-The Día de los Muertos Festival will take place on either November 1st or 2nd from 10 am - 5 pm at International Boulevard between 40th Ave. and Fruitvale Ave.
+The Día de los Muertos Festival will take place on October 30th 10 am - 5 pm at International Boulevard between 40th Ave. and Fruitvale Ave.

 This event is entirely free to attend, but you might want to bring some extra money for food and drinks.